 Groom and groomsmen dressed and ready: Two hours before the ceremony.
 Guys always run late and loose stuff.
 Extra time helps them be on time.

 Bride and bridesmaids dressed and ready: One hour before the ceremony.

-Wedding ceremony length (standard): 30 - 45 minutes.
-This is enough time to have meaningful readings and music to make your ceremony unique and memorable.
+Wedding ceremony length (standard): (20-30 mins) This is enough time to have meaningful readings and music to make your ceremony unique and memorable.

-Wedding ceremony length (custom): 45 -90 minutes.
-This is for weddings that include a Catholic Mass, multiple performances, additional religious observations, etc.
+Wedding ceremony length (custom): (35-90 mins) This is for weddings that include a Catholic Mass, multiple performances, additional religious observations, etc.

 Order of events (these can vary on your preferences):

-First dance: Immediately after the bride and groom enter the reception.
+First dance: (3-5 mins) Immediately after the bride and groom enter the reception.